 The MS degree in Information Technology Management provides technology-savvy students like you with the competency and expertise needed to evaluate, structure, manage, and direct high-level IT processes within corporate, nonprofit, entrepreneurial, and government sectors.

-Lindenwood University offers you the opportunity to earn an accelerated masters of science (MS) degree in Information Technology Management.
-This accelerated program accepts students who have already earned an undergraduate degree in information technology, computer science, computer information systems, management information systems, or a post-bachelor's certificate in information technology.
+Lindenwood University offers you the opportunity to earn a masters of science (MS) degree in Information Technology Management.
+This program accepts students who have already earned an undergraduate degree in information technology, computer science, computer information systems, management information systems, or a post-bachelor's certificate in information technology.
 If the student does not have one of these degree, the program will also accept a Bachelor’s degree in any field and equivalent work experience or particular certifications that are in accordance with Lindenwood University’s admissions standards.

 To ensure academic success, you will work with a faculty advisor to determine an appropriate sequence of courses.
 Other professional academic resources, including career services and free on-campus and online tutoring, are available.
 Our admissions counselors can help you navigate the financial aid options that are available to you as a Lindenwood University student.